I Tested Every Bikepacking Sleep System So You Don’t Have To

 When bivys excel:

-• Clear weather with low precipitation chances
+• Clear weather with low rain chances — check that forecast carefully

-• Emergency shelter backup for longer trips
+• As an emergency backup shelter on longer trips

 When bivys struggle: